denten-books/plain-text/2-surface.md

 as signposts to mark the journey ahead.
-The schema proceeds roughly as follows: first, content and control couple at the visible surface of removable storage media (ticker tape and punch card); second, inscription splits into input and output, retreating into magnetic storage to reemerge at last on the screen, in the same guise, but also, as we suspect, somehow transformed: less solid and concealing something beneath the phantasmal shell of its former appearance.
+The schema proceeds roughly as follows: first, content and control couple at the visible surface of removable storage media (ticker tape and punch card); second, inscription splits into input and output, retreating into magnetic storage; to reemerge at third and last on the screen in the same guise, but also, as we suspect, somehow transformed: less solid and concealing something beneath the phantasmal shell of its former appearance.

-As we embark to explore the consequences of computed text, I propose we keep the following three landmark mechanisms in view as signposts along our journey:
+As we embark to explore the consequences of computed text, I propose we keep the following three landmark mechanisms in view as milestones along our
-Goldberg's *Controller*, the IBM *MT/SC*, and Engelbart's *Time Fob*.
+journey: Goldberg's *Controller*, the IBM *MT/SC*, and Engelbart's *Time Fob*.
 In the first of these, text structure and machine control lie before us for inspection.
 The second one is mute: a black slate.
 The last of these belongs to what Peter Denning calls the "third generation" of computer systems---an assemblage of storage, input, and output technologies that continue to shape